homerquan/china-innovation/chapter1.md

 # History

-Innovation is a capacity to custom toolkits
+Innovation is a capacity to custom toolkits within hands and delivery unique solutions better, faster, cheaper than others.
+It's a feature of developed society.

 ## Silicon Valley